UPDATE: You can download the latest stable version of Mastodome with the following command:

 ...and that's it.
 You'll need Python 2 and a load of pre-requisites specified in a "Dev Notes" file.
 I've not tested it on non-Linux systems yet, but there's no reason why it shouldn't work if you have a working Python environment & Qt installed on your system.
 In future I intend to make it easier to install and use Mastodome, but as an initial prototype and a rough technical exercise this felt sufficient.

 Originally Mastodome 0.2 was scheduled to be released in early March 2018.
-Unfortunately I've had to push this back by two months.
+Unfortunately I've had to push this back for a while.

 This is because: